midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

    1. Match the coin with pending ones, if there is a match, mark the matching pending coin as confirmed.
    2. Otherwise, add a coin to the known set as a confirmed.
-   3. Add a new Dust generation info to the own set, if the receiving Night address was earlier registered for Dust generation
+   3. Add a new Dust generation info to the own set, if the receiving Night address was earlier registered for Dust generation, resolve its index in the Dust generation info Merkle tree
    4. derive the first Dust output in the chain and add it to the set of own ones as confirmed